What Medical Supplies Should I Bring with Me in a 2022 Hurricane Evacuation?

-If you were to evacuate your home in the midst of a natural disaster, what would you think to grab; photo albums, jewelry, cash, and the family pet?
+If you were to evacuate your home during a natural disaster, what would you think to grab?
+Photo albums, jewelry, cash and the family pet?
 Would your prescription medications make the list?
 How should your preparations change due to COVID-19?

 Here are a few quick items to pack to ensure your medications are ready to go in a short amount of time.